Pōhutukawa House

 ★★★★★

-There are structured, semi-formal areas, designed to be seen from the house, and also an area of ‘sub-tropical jungle’ where ferns, bromeliads, and orchids are grown on trees and fern stumps to create a naturalistic environment.
+There are structured and semi-formal areas designed to be seen from the house, and an area of ‘sub-tropical jungle’ on and beneath a huge pohutukawa where ferns, bromeliads, and orchids are grown to create a naturalistic environment.

 Although small the garden has considerable complexity and all visits will be conducted.
 Visitors will have ample time to ask questions.